Russia plans to tow a nuclear power station to the Arctic. Critics dub it a ‘floating Chernobyl’

 Russia’s civilian nuclear industry also faced public questions following the Chernobyl catastrophe, which shaped concerns about “the peaceful atom” for decades to follow.
 Construction of dozens of nuclear plants stopped, affecting not only massive Chernobyl-scale projects but also slowing down the use of low-power reactors like the one in what would become the floating station (The Chernobyl plant produced up to 4,000 megawatts.
 Lomonosov has two reactors producing 35 megawatts each).

-“These reactors were initially to be used within city limits, but unfortunately the Chernobyl incident hindered that,” said Iriminku.
+“These reactors were initially to be used within city limits, but unfortunately the Chernobyl incident hindered that,” Iriminku said.
 “Our citizens, especially if they are not technically savvy, don’t really understand the nuclear energy and that these stations are built differently, so it’s almost impossible to explain that to them.”

 The explosion at Chernobyl directly caused around 31 deaths, but millions of people were exposed to dangerous radiation levels.